The Kansas Shoe Salesman Responsible for Veterans Day

 A New Day

-There's a shoe salesman from Emporia, Kansas, who probably isn't in many history books, but deserves at least a paragraph.
+There's a shoe salesman from Emporia, Kansas, who probably isn't in many history books, but he deserves at least a paragraph.

 In the early 1950s, a gentleman by the name of Alvin King thought Armistice Day was too limiting.
 He'd lost family in World War II, and thought all American veterans of all wars should be honored on November 11th.
 He formed a committee, and in 1953 Emporia, Kansas, celebrated Veterans Day.